kitchenartsandletters/used-books-automation/AUTHENTICATION.md

 ## Middleware

-Two main middleware functions are used:
+Two main middleware functions are hurt:

 1. **authMiddleware**: Checks for valid JWT in cookies and adds user data to request
 2. **isAdmin**: Checks if the authenticated user has admin role for protected routes